 We are a clinical-stage biopharmaceutical company.
 We have a limited operating history, have never generated revenue from product sales, and have a history of losses from operations.
-As of December 31, 2022, we had an accumulated deficit of approximately \$250.5 million.
-Our ability to achieve commercial revenue-generating operations and, ultimately, achieve profitability will depend on whether we can obtain additional capital when we need it, complete the development of our technology, receive regulatory approval of our drug product candidates and find strategic collaborators that can incorporate our drug product candidates into new or existing drugs which can be successfully commercialized.
-There can be no assurance that we will ever generate commercial revenues or achieve profitability.
+As of December 31, 2023, we had an accumulated deficit of approximately \$301.1 million.
+Our ability to achieve commercial revenue-generating operations and, ultimately, achieve profitability will depend on whether we can obtain additional capital when we need it, complete the development of our technology, receive regulatory approval of our drug product candidates, successfully commercialize our drug product candidates and/or find strategic collaborators that can incorporate our drug product candidates into new or existing drugs which can be successfully commercialized together.
+There can be no assurance that we will ever generate commercial revenues or achieve or maintain profitability.